Updated 14 April 2021

 Keep checking the UK government guidance on travel, self-isolation and testing, as it is changing regularly.

 As you are required to self-isolate for 10 days on arrival in the UK you need to take a lateral flow test at the end of your period of self-isolation, not immediately on arrival.
 Follow the instructions on regular testing after this.
+Please note that the tests provided on campus cannot be used to meet UK government testing requirements for international arrivals.

 It is essential that you follow the government guidance during the national lockdown including the Stay at Home guidance, and regularly check for any changes.
+You must follow this guidance even if you have received a COVID-19 vaccine.

 For information about arriving in Leeds from outside the UK please see the arrivals pages on our website.
 Make sure you let us know when you plan to arrive by completing our international arrival form so that we can support your travel and arrival.